Magnitus-/ExpressUser/README.md

 For session support to work, you need either the express-session library or another that behaves in the following manner: req.session is defined and manipulating it results in persistent session changes.

 Note that the remainder of this library is not dependent on your using its session support so you opt not to use it and still use the rest of the library.
-You simply need not to handle the session routes in your validator and express-user will trigger an error handler when those routes are encountered, which you can deal with in your validator (and maybe return 404).
+You simply need not to handle the session routes in your validator and express-user will trigger an error handler when those routes are encountered, which you can deal with in your responder (probably by returning 404).

 Security Note About Validator
 =============================